-The cornerstone behind Inspirations for Youth and Families (IYF) Teen Intervention Addiction Rehab program centers around the work of the renowned interventionist Dr. Hughes.
-He is also the CEO of Inspirations and has over 25 years in experience handling addiction clients and conducting interventions .
-His background in addiction counseling, psychology and public speaking makes him the perfect candidate to help get your teen to realize the danger they are putting themselves in.
-Dr. Hughes is known for speaking at many colleges, universities, even private events and never fails to connect and warm the audience.
+The cornerstone behind Inspirations for Youth and Families (IYF) Teen Intervention Addiction Rehab program centers around the work of the renowned interventionists.
+We have over 10 years in experience handling addiction clients and conducting interventions .
+With a background in addiction counseling, psychology, and public speaking makes our interventions team are the perfect candidate to help get your teen to realize the danger they are putting themselves in.

 What is an Intervention?